We Love Working With Veteran Owned Businesses & Veteran's Organizations

-On March 6, 1971, my dad was killed in Viet Nam; I was only a year old.
+"On March 6, 1971, my dad was killed in Vietnam; I was only a year old.
 I never had a chance to meet my dad and to my knowledge he never saw me either.
+I struggled with the sadness of "why him".
 All my life I've felt the loss of his presence very strongly.
-As I grew older, I wanted to do something to support our veterans not only from Viet Nam but all veterans.
+For many years, I searched for answers about him; around 2014 my research paid off in a big way!